Central Korean deciduous forests

-The Central Korea deciduous forests is a temperate broadleaf and mixed forests ecoregion on the Korean Peninsula, covering portions of South Korea and North Korea.
+The Central Korean deciduous forests is a temperate broadleaf and mixed forests ecoregion on the Korean Peninsula, covering portions of South Korea and North Korea.

 Geography

-The Central Korean deciduous forests occupy the central portion of the Korean Peninsula.
+The Central Korean deciduous forests occupy the central and southern portion of the Korean Peninsula.
 They are bounded on the south by the Southern Korea evergreen forests, and on the north by the Manchurian mixed forests.
 Low mountains and rolling hills cover much of the peninsula, seldom exceeding 1200 meters elevation.
-The Baekdudaegan mountain range runs along the eastern side of the peninsula, and the peninsula's main rivers generally flow westwards or southwards from mountain headwaters.
-But sometimes not.
+The Baekdu-daegan mountain range runs along the eastern side of the peninsula, and the peninsula's main rivers generally flow westwards or southwards from mountain headwaters.

 Climate

-The climate of the ecoregion temperate and generally humid.
+The climate of the ecoregion is temperate and generally humid (Dwa).
 Average annual rainfall exceeds 1000 mm.
 Summers are humid, and two-thirds of annual rainfall comes between June and September.
 Winter months are generally drier, and cold continental air from the Asian continent brings below-freezing temperatures.
 The climate is warmer and winters milder to the south, with colder winter temperatures to the north and at higher elevations.

 Flora

-The natural vegetation is deciduous broadleaf forest.
+The natural vegetation is deciduous broadleaf forest with some subtropical elements.
 Conifers predominate in recently-disturbed areas and at higher elevations.
 The predominant trees vary from south to north.
 In the warmer south, common broadleaf trees include hornbeams (Carpinus tschonoskii and Carpinus laxiflora), maples (Acer formosum and Acer palmatum), and the oak Quercus acutissima, with the pine Pinus thunbergii and the bamboo Phyllostachys.
 Pine and bamboo are common in formerly-cleared areas.

 In the northern portion of the ecoregion, common trees include the oaks Quercus mongolica and Quercus serrata, along with Acer mono, birch (Betula), hornbeam (Carpinus), Celtis sinensis, Korean ash (Fraxinus chinensis var. rhynchophylla), walnut (Juglans mandshurica), Maackia amurensis, Platycarya strobilacea, Prunus padus, Pyrus ussuriensis, willows (Salix), and elm (Ulmus), along with the fir Abies holophylla.